 Could it be challenged by Regulators?

-Almost certainly.
-Reports on the 4 August 2016 suggest that Johannes Caspar, the Hamburg Data Protection Regulator who had been very critical of Safe Harbor would like to refer to the scheme to the ECJ.
-Caspar is petitioning the Germany authorities to allow data protection regulators to refer issues like this to the ECJ directly.
+Reports in August 2016 suggest that Johannes Caspar, the Hamburg Data Protection Regulator who had been very critical of Safe Harbor, would like to refer the scheme to the ECJ.
+Caspar has petitioned the German authorities to allow data protection regulators to refer issues like this to the ECJ directly.

 In November 2016 ten German data protection authorities announced that they had sent a survey to 500 organisations asking for details of their data protection strategy.
 Around 150 of these questionnaires were sent by the Bavarian Data Protection Commissioner.
 Initially the businesses had been sent a questionnaire for them to complete and return to the relevant regulator.
 The document asks specific questions about the business’ use of Privacy Shield and other methods of dealing with international data transfer.
 Additionally the questionnaire asks for details of specific data transfers to the USA including in areas like helpdesk support, travel management, CRM, marketing, recruitment, collaboration platforms, quality management and cloud.

 Privacy Shield is certainly open to challenge in the same way as Safe Harbor was.